Branches of biology

 Tutorial: The Human Physiology - Protistology – the study of protists

-- Virology – the study of viruses
+- Virology – the science dealing with viruses

 - Zoology – The branch of biology that deals with animals and animal life, including the study of the structure, physiology, development, and classification of animals

-Watch this vid about branches of biology:
+Watch this video about branches of biology:

 Answer the quiz below to check what you have learned so far about the branches of biology.